thomashastings/waydroid-companion/README.md

 ## Waydroid Companion
 This is a small, GUI-enabled script for starting and stopping Waydroid sessions.
 Its only dependency is [YAD](https://manpages.org/yad), which is available on numerous distros.

-Its intended usecase is stopping Waydroid on mobile devices running Phosh to preserve battery, but might be useful on desktop desktop devices as well.
+Its intended usecase is stopping Waydroid on mobile devices running Phosh to preserve battery, but might be useful on desktop devices as well.

 ### Installation
 You can install this application by running: